-Lead singer Chris Martin has said that the lyrics are about being devoted to someone, wanting to do anything for them: writing a song for them, swimming across the sea for them and so on.
-He said that it's not necessarily a romantic devotion, but could be about someone that you look up to and would do anything for, a brotherly love.
+Lead singer Chris Martin said that the lyrics are about being devoted to someone, wanting to do anything for them: writing a song for them, swimming across the sea for them and so on.
+It's not necessarily a romantic devotion, but could be about someone that you look up to and would do anything for, a brotherly love.
 He claims to have had no specific person in mind when he wrote it.

 Music data, artist images, album covers, and song previews are provided by Spotify.

 volt.fm is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Spotify.
 Spotify is a trademark of Spotify AB.